Plastic alternatives, zero waste options, & education to fight plastic pollution.

 I volunteer as a community scientist for Aquarium of the Pacific’s Southern California Sea Turtle Monitoring Project in addition to being a whale-watching naturalist for Cabrillo Marine Aquarium's Whalewatch Program.
 I'm also a National Oceanic Atmospheric Administration (NOAA) Affiliate & volunteer in entering marine mammal stranding data, creating educational outreach materials, & educating about our local sea turtle & marine mammal populations.

-I'm currently OC Coastkeeper's Education Coordinator and a Tidepool Educator at Laguna Ocean Foundation, where I provide environmental science education.
-I educate on how people make environmental impacts through our daily actions & how we can choose to make them positive by what we use and what we do.
-I encourage everyone to pick up 5 pieces of trash whenever they leave their front door to help be part of the solution & inspire others to do the same.
+I'll be starting Bren's Master of Environmental Science & Management program at UC Santa Barbara this September.
+I spent the last few years as OC Coastkeeper's Education Coordinator & a Tidepool Educator at Laguna Ocean Foundation, providing environmental science education.
+I use my platform to highlight how people can choose to make positive environmental impacts through daily actions by what we use & what we do.
+I encourage everyone to pick up 5 pieces of trash whenever they leave their front door to be part of the solution & inspire others to do the same.

 Guest blog for Defenders of Wildlife's 'Inspiring Women in Conservation' series for Women's History Month